 The Eugene and Ruth Roberts Summer Student Academy has been an integral part of the City of Hope for 52 years.
-In 1960, the first two students enrolled.
-Today we estimate approximately 1,500 students have participated.
+In 1960, the first 2 students enrolled.
+Today we estimate approximately 1500 students have participated.
 The program was established by City of Hope’s Distinguished Professor of Neurobiochemistry, and member of the National Academy of Sciences, Eugene Roberts, Ph.D.

-Since 1977, the program director has been Professor Paul Salvaterra, Ph.D., of the Department of Neurosciences, and since 1997, Steven Novak, Ph.D., associate dean of the Irell & Manella Graduate School of Biological Sciences, has been the program administrator.
+Since 1977 the program director has been Professor Paul Salvaterra, Ph.D. of the Department of Neurosciences, and since 1997 Steven Novak, Ph.D., Director, Graduate-Prof Studies has been the program administrator.

-Roberts’ research also led to the discovery of the presence of large amounts of γ-aminobutyric acid, or GABA, in brain and spinal cord, and played a key role in establishing it to be the major inhibitory neurotransmitter.
+Roberts’ research also led to the discovery of the presence of large amounts of γ-aminobutyric acid (GABA) in brain and spinal cord and played a key role in establishing it to be the major inhibitory neurotransmitter.

-In 1954, Roberts came to City of Hope to organize a research program.
-As a summer investigator for six years at the Jackson Memorial Laboratory in Maine, he was inspired by the summer student program that provided talented high school students with research opportunities.
+In 1954, Roberts came to the City of Hope to organize a research program.
+As a summer investigator for 6 years at the Jackson Memorial Laboratory in Maine, he was inspired by the summer student program that provided talented high school students with research opportunities.
 Among them were Howard Temin and David Baltimore, both of whom became Nobel Laureates.
-That program became a model for the City of Hope summer student academy.
+That program became a model for the City of Hope Summer Student Academy.

-Roberts has been supported by his wife, Ruth, with laboratory research, administrative tasks and the summer academy for many years.
-Together they embody the ethos that scientific research is not a job, but a passion — a way of life.
-They are still actively engaged with the summer student academy, offering every student the opportunity to meet with them.
+Eugene has been supported by his wife, Ruth, with laboratory research, administrative tasks and the summer academy for many years.
+Together they embody the ethos that scientific research is not a job but a passion, a way of life.
+They are still actively engaged with the Roberts Summer Student Academy, offering every student the opportunity to meet with them.